SSWConsulting/SSW.AXBackdoor/README.md

 # SSW.AXDrill
-SSW.AXBackdoor helps you to update your AX description.
+SSW.AXDrill helps you to update your AX description.